microsoft/playwright/docs/src/best-practices-js.md

 #### Prefer user-facing attributes to XPath or CSS selectors

 Your DOM can easily change so having your tests depend on your DOM structure can lead to failing tests.
-For example consider selecting this button by its CSS classes.
-Should the designer change something then the class might change breaking your test.
+For example, consider selecting this button by its CSS classes.
+Should the designer change something then the class might change, breaking your test.

 ```js